Vape giant Juul to bring 500 jobs to Lexington County this summer

 E-cigarette giant Juul will invest $125 million and create 500 jobs in Lexington County, the company announced Monday.

-The company plans to open an assembly and packaging plant in the county as early as this summer.
+The company plans to fund an assembly and packaging plant in the county as early as this summer.

-“We are extremely energized about JUUL Labs’ investment,” said Scott Whetstone, Lexington County Council chairman said, according to a news release.
+“This is a great day in Lexington County,” county council chairman Scott Whetstone said.
+“I’m very energized about the potential that our county has moving forward.”

+“We work with a number of partners in our supply chain who contribute to the final product,” spokesperson Ted Kwong said in an email.

-State Sen. Katrina Shealy, R-Lexington, said Juul was looking at a site near Columbia Metropolitan Airport.
+State Sen. Katrina Shealy, R-Lexington, said Juul has been looking at a site near Columbia Metropolitan Airport.
 An airport spokesperson pointed to a property in the Richland-Lexington Airport District Enterprise Park that previously housed Westinghouse.

 Job postings online before the announcement showed Juul Labs is seeking to fill two key positions.